 We understand that in order to provide a better learning environment, it is important for educators to learn about T1D.
 Under the Kids In School Initiative, ICD is proud to have provided education to teachers and instructors who teach T1D students.
 Our team of experienced professionals continue to provide a wide spectrum of education, from the basics of diabetes to training on the use of Glucagon!

-Watch the full length video below to see more about ICD’s Diabuddies campaign!
+Watch the full length video below to see even more about ICD’s Diabuddies campaign!

 Thank you to our our amazing sponsors for supporting this program!